Javascript must be enabled for the correct page display

 Former Harlem Globetrotter Bree Green has become a prominent figure in basketball through her skills and social media presence.
 She provides basketball training sessions and has partnered with major brands in sports and entertainment such as Nike, Adidas, Gatorade, AT&T, and ESPN+.
 She’s also on the 2028 LA Summer Olympics committee.

-For brands seeking a dynamic female basketball influencer, Green is an ideal collaborator to tap into her extensive experience and following during basketball tentpole events.
+For brands seeking a dynamic female basketball influencer, Green is an ideal collaborator, with the ability to tap into her extensive experience and social media following during basketball tentpole events.

-The NCAA’s game-changing policy allowing student-athletes to cash in on endorsements and sponsorships is a total swish!
-Since 2021, college ballers have been able to bank deals to profit from their name, image and likeness.
+The NCAA’s game-changing policy allowing student-athletes to cash in on endorsements and sponsorships has proven to be a big win for brands and basketball content creators alike.
+Since 2021, college ballers have been able to bank deals to profit from their name, image, and likeness.

-This unlocks an unprecedented layup for brands to connect with NCAA hoop stars and their massive fanbases around March Madness.
-Brands can now collaborate on sick branded content and activations.
-But the NIL laws can be a bit of a challenge for brands because the rules can differ depending on the state, so brands should be aware of the respective state rules for any athletes they’re interested in working with.
+This unlocks an unprecedented opportunity for brands to connect with NCAA hoop stars and their massive fan bases around March Madness.
+Brands can now collaborate on branded content and activations, providing new opportunities for both parties that didn’t exist in the past.
+However, the NIL laws can be a bit of a challenge because each state has its own set of rules and regulations, so brands should be aware of the respective state guidelines for any athletes they’re interested in working with.

-Make your March Madness and NBA All-Star Weekend hoop dreams come true
+Turn Your March Madness and NBA All-Star Weekend Hoop Dreams Into Reality

 March Madness and the NBA All-Star Weekend provide phenomenal opportunities for brands to engage basketball enthusiasts through influencer marketing.
 As college players can now profit from NIL deals, the options are greater than ever.

-Brands should look to partner with basketball influencers like these top talents to develop creative social-first content that resonates with audiences during these tentpole events.
-From sponsored videos to basketball trick shots, the possibilities are endless.
+Brands should look to partner with basketball influencers like these to develop creative social-first content that resonates with audiences during these tentpole events.
+From trick shots to sponsored videos, the possibilities are endless.

 At Viral Nation, we help identify and broker partnerships with basketball influencers that align with your brand objectives.
-Whether it’s March Madness or NBA All-Star Weekend, or you want to embed in basketball culture year-round, we can assist with influencer marketing strategy and execution.
+Whether it’s March Madness, NBA All-Star Weekend, or embedding your brand in basketball culture year-round, we can assist with executing an influencer marketing strategy that produces real results.

 Let’s connect to discuss how we can make your marketing campaigns a slam dunk through partnerships with popular basketball influencers.